SYSTRAN/nlp-api-csharp-client/SystranClientNlpApiLib/README.md

 Opening in Visual Studio
 -------------

-From Visual Studio, open SystranClientNlpApiLib.csproj
+From Visual Studio, open SystranClientNlpApiLib.sln